 Photography & Drone Policy

 Personal photography is allowed across the resort and at all resort events.
-All commercial filming, video and photography, requires permission from Sunday River's Marketing Department.
-No shoots, commercial or otherwise, may take place without the express written consent of Sunday River's marketing and operations staff.
+All commercial and media filming, video and photography, requires prior approval from Sunday River's Marketing Department.

-Due to safety and privacy concerns, Sunday River prohibits the operation or use on or above Resort property of unmanned aerial systems, or drones, without the prior written authorization from Sunday River.
+Due to safety and privacy concerns, Sunday River prohibits the operation of unmanned aerial systems, or drones, on or above resort property without the prior written authorization from Sunday River.
 This prohibition includes drones used for filming or videotaping, as well as any drone use by media or journalists operating above or within the area boundaries.
 This prohibition extends to any devices launched or operated from Resort property, as well as any launched from private property outside of the Resort boundaries.

-Please contact Sunday River marketing if you have any questions or if you seek authorization to operate any such devices.
-Any authorized operation of drones on or above Resort property will be governed by Federal Aviation Administration (FAA) rules and regulations as well as policies separately established by Sunday River which may include certification, insurance coverage, indemnification requirements, and waivers or releases of liability.
-Any violation of this policy may involve suspension of your access privileges to the Resort, or the revocation of your season pass, as well as confiscation of any prohibited equipment, and may subject violators to any liability for damages, including, but not limited to, damages for trespass, violations of privacy, and physical injuries to persons and/or property, as well as legal fees.
+Authorization for drone use will require proof of FAA licensing, insurance covering drone use, liability release, notification of the Bethel Airport, and a written flight plan.
+Please contact the Marketing Department if and provide this documentation if you wish to apply for authorization or have any questions.
+Any violation of this policy will be reported to the FAA and may involve suspension of your access privileges to the Resort, the revocation of your season pass, and confiscation of any prohibited equipment.
+Violators will be subject to any liability for damages, including, but not limited to, damages for trespass, violations of privacy, and physical injuries to persons and/or property, as well as legal fees.